axeluhl/sailing-analytics/wiki/coursecreation/course-templates-and-configuration.md

 ## Mark configuration types and their carried information

-* Mark template
+* Mark template based configuration
     * Appearance is defined by mark template
     * Optional positioning information to be used upon mark creation
-* Regatta mark
+* Regatta mark based configuration
     * Appearance is defined by mark.
 Changing is not supported which means in this case, a new mark needs to be defined in any supported way as replacement for new courses, while the old definition remains for old courses.
     * Optional positioning information (to update the regatta mark)
+* Mark properties based configuration
+    * Appearance is defined by mark properties defaulting to the definition of the mark template if none is defined in the properties
-* Freestyle mark definition
+* Freestyle mark configuration
     * optional mark template reference
     * optional mark properties reference